-- Handbooks, enrollment forms, time logs, and the semester report may be obtained as follows: inquire at the Christian Service office or download from the MCC Online course site.
+- Instructions, handbooks, time logs, and the semester self-assessment may be obtained from the MCC Online course site when the semester begins.

 - Seek out an area/activity of interest.
-Gather information by contacting an organization listed in the Handbook, visiting with the Christian Service Coordinator, or networking with other students.
+Gather information by contacting an organization listed in the Handbook, checking the Christian Service bulletin board, visiting with faculty/staff, or networking with other students.

-- If necessary an academic withdrawal from CHR must be made no later than November 9, 2012 for the fall.
-Please follow the same procedure as dropping a class.
+- If necessary an academic withdrawal from CHR must be made no later than term drop deadline.
+Please follow the same procedure as dropping any class.

 - Use the time log to record service hours by date, time, and the task.
 The student is required to obtain the supervisor’s signature at the end of the semester.
 Credit will not be given unless the supervisor has signed the time log, contacted the CHR office by way of e-mail, or a letter on the organization’s letterhead.
 Please note the due date on the log.
 If extra time is needed, contact the CHR Service office prior to the due date.
 This can be done by a personal visit .
 Hand written notes left at the information desk will not be sufficient.

-- When completing the semester report log, please give the needed information and thoughtful answers.
-These forms are considered a part of your academic record and are made available upon request regarding the evaluation for graduation recommendation.
-Any reports turned in with inappropriate comments will be returned to the student.
-It is the student’s responsibility to correct and turn in on time.
+- When completing the semester self-assessment, please give the needed information and thoughtful answers.
+These assessments are considered a part of your academic record and are made available upon request regarding the evaluation for graduation recommendation.

 If you have further questions, you can e-mail Christian Service staff at: firstname.lastname@example.org